Aventus Network Services Limited: The Wolf of Wall Street film to launch NFT offering, powered by Aventus

 With a worldwide box office of almost $400M, five Oscar nominations including Best Picture, and a Guinness World Records entry for most swearing in a film, The Wolf of Wall Street's impact on popular culture remains steadfast almost a decade after its release, with memes of the film continuing to generate millions of uses.

-The Wolf of Wall Street Experience will give fans of the film and Web3 enthusiasts access to exclusive content, rewards, and experiences via a series of limited NFT drops, including never-before-seen scenes from the making of the film, unlockable content, experiences, and limited access to an invite-only event to celebrate the anniversary of the film.
+The Wolf of Wall Street Experience will give fans of the film and Web3 enthusiasts access to exclusive content, rewards, and experiences via a series of limited NFT drops.
+The NFTs will contain exclusive assets from the film, including new angles of iconic scenes, as well as authentic outfits worn by the cast, props and other memorabilia.
+In addition, real-life and virtual experiences will take place, including a Hollywood-style celebration of the anniversary this December.

 The NFTs will be created by the carbon neutral Aventus Network, which is a layer 1 (parachain) on Polkadot - meaning the project will leverage the full benefits of the Polkadot ecosystem, including enhanced scalability, speed, interoperability and security.
 It also means NFT holders will be able to leverage the full benefits of interoperability across more than 50 blockchains, including Ethereum.